apple/swift-mmio/Sources/MMIO/Documentation.docc/Essentials/Registers.md

 }
 ```

-We've added a 1-bit `powerEnabled` field at bit 0 and a 4-bit `deviceMode` field at bits 4-7.
+The example added a 1-bit `powerEnabled` field at bit 0 and a 4-bit `deviceMode` field at bits 4-7.
 Now you can interact with all three functional fields:

 ```swift
 // Update status fields